it-economics/itea-be/kata-instructions.md

 2. A validation is missing in the `Quantity` class
 </details>

---
+---

-3. Is it a technical issue or a misunderstanding of the Requirements?
+3. Is it a technical issue or a misunderstanding of the requirements?

 What are the different and why is it important?
 <details>
 <summary>Solution</summary>

-1. user.csv has a bug - Technical issue
+1. user.csv has a bug => Technical issue
-2. A validation is missing in the `Quantity` class - Requirements (The old logic should stay but should be extended not replaced with a new logic)
+2. A validation is missing in the `Quantity` class => Requirements (The old logic should stay but should be extended, not replaced with a new logic)
 </details>

---
+---
 4. How would you fix the bugs?

 <details>